PSModule/Store/README.md

 ## Usage

-Modules usually have two types of data that would be great to store: module and user configuration.
-With this module, we aim to store this data separate from the module code, so that modules can be created in a way where users can resume from where they left off without having to reconfigure the module or log in to services that support refreshing sessions with data you can store, i.e., refresh tokens.
+As mentioned earlier, there are two types of data that can be stored using the `Context` module: module and user settings and secrets.
+Lets have a look at how to use the module to store these types of data in abit more detail.

-### Module Configuration
+### Module settings

-To store module configurations, the module developer can create a context that defines a "namespace" for the module.
+To store module data, the module developer can create a context that defines a "namespace" for the module.
 This context can store settings and secrets for the module.
-A module developer can also create additional contexts for additional settings that share the same lifecycle, like settings associated with a module extension or a logged in context.
+A module developer can also create additional contexts for additional settings that share the same lifecycle, like settings associated with a module extension.

 Let's say we have a module called `GitHub` that needs to store some settings and secrets.
-The module developer could initialize a context called `GitHub`.
-All module configuration would be stored in this context.
-Under the hood, whats really going on is secrets with metadata created inseide a SecretVault instance.
-This wrapper manages how to change names of the context, how to add and remove settings in the secrets metadata.
+The module developer could initialize a context called
+`GitHub` as part of the loading section in the module code.
+All module configuration would be stored in this context by using the functionality in this module.

+Even the `Context` module uses its own context to store settings and secrets.
+The context is called `PSModule/Context` and can be seen on the secret vault.

 ### User Configuration

-To store user configuration, the module developer can create a new context that defines a "namespace" for the user configuration.
+To store user data, the module developer can create a new context that defines a "namespace" for the user configuration.
 So let's say a developer has implemented this for the `GitHub` module, a user would log in using their details.
 The module would call upon `Context` functionality to create a new context under the `GitHub` context.

 Imagine a user called `BobMarley` logs in to the `GitHub` module.
 The following would exist in the context:

-- `GitHub` containing module configuration, like default user, host, and client ID to use if not otherwise specified.
+- `PSModule/GitHub` containing module configuration, like default user, host, and client ID to use if not otherwise specified.
-- `GitHub.BobMarley` containing user configuration, details about the user, default values for API calls etc.
+- `PSModule/GitHub.BobMarley` containing user configuration, details about the user, default values for API calls etc.
-- `GitHub.BobMarley.AccessToken` containing the access token for the user with the validity stored in the metadata
+- `PSModule/GitHub.BobMarley.AccessToken` containing the access token for the user with the validity stored in the metadata.
-- `GitHub.BobMarley.RefreshToken` containing the refresh token for the user with the validity stored in the metadata
+- `PSModule/GitHub.BobMarley.RefreshToken` containing the refresh token for the user with the validity stored in the metadata.

 Let's say the person also has another account on `GitHub` called `RastaBlasta`.
-After logging on with the second account, the following context would also exist:
+After logging on with the second account, the following context would also exist in the context:

-- `GitHub.RastaBlasta` containing user configuration
+- `PSModule/GitHub.RastaBlasta` containing user configuration
-- `GitHub.RastaBlasta.AccessToken` containing the access token for the user with the validity stored in the metadata
+- `PSModule/GitHub.RastaBlasta.AccessToken` containing the access token for the user with the validity stored in the metadata
-- `GitHub.RastaBlasta.RefreshToken` containing the refresh token for the user with the validity stored in the metadata
+- `PSModule/GitHub.RastaBlasta.RefreshToken` containing the refresh token for the user with the validity stored in the metadata

+With this the module developer could allow users to set default context, and store a key of the name of that context in the module context.
+This way the module could automatically log in the user to the correct account when the module is loaded.
+The user could also switch between accounts by changing the default context.

 ### Setup for a New Module

 To set up a new module to use the `Context` module, the following steps should be taken:

-1. Create a new context for the module -> `Set-Context -Name 'GitHub'`
+1. Create a new context for the module -> `Set-Context -Name 'GitHub'` during the module initialization.
 2. Add some module configuration -> `Set-ContextSetting -Context 'GitHub' -Name 'ClientId' -Value '123456'`
 3. Get the module configuration -> `Get-ContextSetting -Context 'GitHub' -Name 'ClientId'` -> `123456`
-   - Get-ContextData -Context 'GitHub' -> Returns all module configuration for the `GitHub` context.
+   - `Get-ContextSettign -Context 'GitHub'` -> Returns all module configuration for the `GitHub` context.
 4. Remove the module configuration -> `Remove-ContextSetting -Context 'GitHub' -Name 'ClientId'`

 ### Setup for a New Context

 To set up a new context for a user, the following steps should be taken:

-1. Create a new context for the user -> `Set-Context -Context 'GitHub.BobMarley'` -> Secret `GitHub.BobMarley` is created.
+1. Create a new context for the user -> `Set-Context -Context 'GitHub.BobMarley'` -> Context `GitHub.BobMarley` is created.
 2. Add some user configuration -> `Set-ContextSetting -Context 'GitHub.BobMarley.AccessToken' -Name 'Secret' -Value '123456'` ->
    Secret `GitHub.BobMarley.AccessToken` is created.
 3. Get the user configuration -> `Get-ContextSetting -Context 'GitHub.BobMarley.AccessToken' -Name 'Secret' -AsPlainText` -> `123456`